Eugene is an avid gardener and has been passionate about growing things for over 40 years.

 - No exhaust fumes

-- They always start first time and don't need to be pull started
+- They always start the first time and don't need to be pull started

 - The power cord can be a nuisance and care needs to be taken to avoid running over it

-- Power is generally limited to about 1500 watt or 2 horse power.
-Even a low powered gas mower would be rated at about 3.5HP.
-Because of this they are limited to regular cutting of grass (Cutting 6 inch long grass is not an option!)
+- Power is generally limited to about 1500 watts or 2 horsepower.
+Even a low-powered gas mower would be rated at about 3.5HP.
+Because of this, they are limited to regular cutting of grass (Cutting 6-inch long grass is not an option!)

 Another option is a battery mower.
-These use a rechargeable 24 or 36 volt power pack.
+These use a rechargeable 24 or 36-volt power pack.
 They offer all the advantages of an electric mower with the additional benefit of freedom from a power cord.
-However they can be quite heavy and are more suited to use on level ground without slopes because of the effort of trying to push the machine uphill.
+However, they can be quite heavy and are more suited to use on level ground without slopes because of the effort of trying to push the machine uphill.
 Cordless battery mowers are fine, but generally they're less powerful than those with engines and can't be used for cutting very long/damp grass or grass with lots of moss in one go, without doing multiple cuts to shorten it.
 This should be taken into consideration if rain or your work means that getting out to cut the grass has to be postponed and the grass grows really long.